First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 Superannuation, or “Super” is a retirement savings fund in Australia.

-Employers contribute a percentage of your earnings (usually 9.5%) into your super fund for every hour worked on a TFN basis.
+Employers contribute a percentage of your earnings (minimum 12% as of January 2026) into your super fund for every hour worked on a “TFN basis”.

 They are obligated to make super contributions once you surpass a certain earnings threshold, which is around $400 a day.

-I highly recommend opening a super account as soon as possible.
 By the end of your working holiday, you’ll accumulate a significant amount in your super account that you can withdraw and use for your travels!
-I had Cbus Super fund.
-There are many others.

 RSA and RSG/RCG